Chandra-MARX/marxs/docs/conventions.rst

 All optical elements have some default location and position.
 Typically, their active surface (e.g. the surface of a mirror or detector) is in the y-z plane.
-The center is at the origin of the coordiante system and the default size in each dimenstion is 1, measured from the center.
+The center is at the origin of the coordinate system and the default size in each dimension is 1, measured from the center.
 Thus, e.g. the default definition for a `marxs.optics.detector.FlatDetector`, makes a detector surface with the following corners (in 3-d x,y,z coordinates): [0, -1, -1], [0, -1, 1], [0,
 1, 1] and [0, 1, -1].